mosaicml/llm-foundry/examples/bert/README.md

 * `base_run_name` (optional) - Make sure to avoid re-using the same name across multiple runs.
 * `algorithms` (optional) - Make sure to include any architecture-modifying algorithms that were applied to your starting checkpoint model before pre-training.
 For instance, if you turned on `gated_linear_units` in pre-training, make sure to do so during fine-tuning too!

-## Running on the MosaicML Cloud
+## Running on the MosaicML platform

-If you have configured a compute cluster to work with the MosaicML Cloud, you can use the `yaml/*/mcloud_run*.yaml` reference YAMLs for examples of how to run pre-training and fine-tuning remotely!
+If you have configured a compute cluster to work with the MosaicML platform, you can use the `yaml/*/mcloud_run*.yaml` reference YAMLs for examples of how to run pre-training and fine-tuning remotely!

 Once you have filled in the missing YAML fields (and made any other modifications you want), you can launch pre-training by simply running: